artefactual/archivematica-docs/admin-manual/installation/installation.rst

    sudo sed -i 's/1.6.x/1.7.x/g' /etc/yum.repos.d/archivematica*

-* Then, upgrade the packages:
+Then, upgrade the packages:

 .. code:: bash

    sudo yum update

-* Once the new packages are installed, we need to upgrade the databases for both, archivematica and the storage service.
+Once the new packages are installed, we need to upgrade the databases for both Archivematica and the Storage Service.
 This can be done with:

 .. code:: bash